 Multivariate simulations generally follow one of two approaches.
 The first are parametric approaches that configure the model by using a set of variables to best approximate the behavior described by the data.
 The second are nonparametric approaches, which are statistical methods that fit a function to data but use no underlying assumptions or constraints.

-Both approaches have pros and cons, and the best method depends on the application,” said Huser.
+Both approaches have pros and cons, and the best method depends on the application,” says Huser.

 In their research, the team developed a computational tool to implement nonparametric methods and conducted a vast and systematic simulation to compare nonparametric and parametric estimator performance in up to five dimensions under various scenarios.
 These methods provided significant insight into higher dimensional settings.

-“These estimators can be used to better model the location and magnitude of extreme events and to assist in risk assessment and the identification of trends and variability estimates,” said Vettori.
+“These estimators can be used to better model the location and magnitude of extreme events and to assist in risk assessment and the identification of trends and variability estimates,” says Vettori.